elnukakujo/clothing_classification/README.md

 https://github.com/zalandoresearch/fashion-mnist

-For this application, we use only the class tshirt and trouser.
+For the bnary classification, we use only the class tshirt 0 and trouser 1 with each 6000 training images and 1000 testing images.

 ## Result